awsdocs/aws-systems-manager-user-guide/doc_source/ssm-plugins.md

 Required: No

 **customInventory**
 \(Optional\) Collect custom inventory data\.
-For more information about custom inventory, see [Working with Custom Inventory](sysman-inventory-custom.md)
+For more information about custom inventory, see [Working with custom inventory](sysman-inventory-custom.md)
 Type: String
 Required: No